weyoss/redis-smq/docs/migrating-from-v5-to-v6.md

 **3. Configuration**

+- Consumer, Producer, MessageManager.getSingletonInstance(), and QueueManager.getSingletonInstance() no more accept a configuration object as the first argument.
+You can configure RedisSMQ globally using `setConfiguration()` from `redis-smq` package.
-Removed `priorityQueue` parameter from the configuration parameters.
+- Removed `priorityQueue` parameter from the configuration parameters.
+- Renamed `log` parameter to `logger`.

+See [Configuration](/docs/configuration.md) for more details.

 **4. Refactored MessageManager API**